AndyDingo/PerthFurStats_TelegramBot/README.md

 - Better implement photos.
 - Better implement join/leave code.
 - Implement, or find a joke api that doesn't use reddit.
+- Implement, or find a rat api.
+- Implement, or find a dog api.